Write good Chinese

 Good Chinese writing

 Similar to learning from good Chinese handwritings, good reading materials provide students good models for them to emulate.
-It is recommended for students to start with copying those Chinese texts character by character because it is the first step of writing good Chinese.
+It is recommended for students to start with copying those Chinese texts character by character.
+Read more about this technique here: Your first step of writing good Chinese is to copy good writings of Chinese.